Legal cases with fixed pricing, standardized processes, and firm timelines

-In day-to-day life we hear phrases like renting of the apartment to a tenant, mortgaging land for purposes of loan, leasing out shops, buying real estate, etc. These instances demonstrate the various ways in which transactions revolve around the land.
+Everywhere we hear phrases like renting out of apartment to a tenant, mortgaging land for purposes of loan, leasing out shops, buying real estate, etc. This demonstrates the various ways with which transactions revolve around the land.
 Land or ‘real estate’ can be used for residential purposes like building a house or for agriculture or for constructing a business park etc.

-For doing so individuals/ companies/ government authorities may engage in transactions of buying or selling land.
-In this process, the parties to such a transaction come across a sale deed.
+For doing such transactions, individuals/companies/government authorities may engage in transactions of buying or selling land.
+In this process, the parties come across a transaction called a sale deed.
 This document is just one of the numerous documents that come into play when one is engaging in buying or selling of property.
 It holds substantial value to buyers as well as sellers.

 A sale deed is one of the most important legal documents that is executed between the seller and the buyer.
 These parties are also referred to as the ‘grantor' and ‘grantee' in legal parlance.
-A sale deed indicates that the title or ownership has been transferred from the seller in favor of the buyer or in simple words the ownership has been changed from the seller to the buyer.
+A sale deed indicates that the title or ownership has been transferred from the seller in favour of the buyer; or in simpler words, the ownership has been changed from the seller to the buyer.

-This document is proof of such a transfer.
-Not only does it describe the property in detail but also outlines the rights and obligations of each party.
+So, a Sale Deed is essentially a document that there's proof of such a transfer.
+Not only does it describe the property in detail, it also outlines the rights and obligations of each party.

 Many times people face confusion between a sale agreement and a sale deed.
 We can break it down in a tabular form to understand it better.

-It concretizes the terms of buying or selling of land which can’t be changed any further.
+It concretises the terms of buying or selling of land which can’t be changed any further

 The sale deed is made on a non-legal stamp paper of a value prescribed by the state government.

-As persons who are going to deal in property and will come across a sale deed, a precaution must be taken to not use a model or draft sale deed which is available at the first instance.
+Any person who is dealing in property will come across a sale deed.
+Therefore, a precaution must be taken to not use a model or draft sale deed which is available at the first instance.
 This is because you may want certain clauses to be added, modified or deleted depending on the situation.